 Samuel Huntington Public Service Award

-The Samuel Huntington Public Service Award, sponsored by National Grid, awards $15,000 to a college senior to use after graduation to spend one year, anywhere in the world, doing meaningful community service.
+The Samuel Huntington Public Service Award provides $15,000 to a college senior to use after graduation to spend one year, anywhere in the world, doing meaningful community service.
 The year of public service must fall in between college graduation and embarking on a career or graduate study.

 To be eligible for the award, you must be a college senior graduating from an accredited university or college in the U.S. The funds you receive need to be used directly in conjunction with your public service project.
 If you win the scholarship, half the funds will be disbursed at the beginning of your project, and the remainder will be disbursed at the six-month point when you provide a project report.